-WATER HEATER BY-PASS VALVE
+WATER HEATER BY-PASS VALVE - Optional

 Your coach may be equipped with a water heater by-pass valve for easier winterization of water lines using RV antifreeze.
 The valve is located inside the coach near the water heater.
-See pg.
-7-6 for the exact location in your coach.
+See page 7-6 and 7-7 for exact location in your coach.